Drop or Withdraw

 Engineering students who begin a semester with n initial course load of 15 credits or more will be permitted an extra drop if the drop is completed by the end of the seventh week of class and if the total credits remaining are 12 or more.
 Critical tracking classes dropped under this rule still count as an attempt.
 You are still fee liable for dropped courses.
 Submit the drop request on ONE.UF and notify your Academic Advisor that you have submitted a request.

 Full semester withdrawal

-Any UF student can choose to withdraw for any semester at any time before the drop deadline.
+Any UF student can choose to withdraw for all classes in a current semester at any time before the drop deadline.
 College policy allows up to two full semester withdrawals before the drop deadline.
-Students who need more that two full semester withdrawals must meet with their academic advisor to create a semester by semester plan toward graduation.
+Students who need more that two full semester withdrawals must meet with their Academic Advisor to create a semester by semester plan toward graduation.